Cooish

-The Cooish is the name of a festival that promotes Manx language and culture that takes place on the Isle of Man each November.
+The Cooish is the name of a festival similar to the traditional Welsh Eisteddfod that promotes Manx language, it's literature, and culture that takes place on the Isle of Man each November.
 The word 'Cooish' is a Manx word that has many meanings.
 It can translate to mean a chat, a meeting, a cause, an issue, or a get-together.

 History

 The festival was founded by Phil Gawne in the 1996 under the name Feailley Ghaelgagh (Manx Language Festival), following a research trip to Scottish Gaelic development agencies in Inverness and the Isle of Skye.
 Feailley Ghaelgagh was later renamed The Cooish.

 The Feailley Ghaelgagh became an important feature of Manx cultural life and throughout the 1990s and 2000s and was a week long festival during this period.
 It later reverted to a two-day festival which is the current length.
 By gaining support from local businesses and the Manx government, as well as employing extensive advertising, the festival has been able to "ensure that most people in the country are aware of the language."

 After a period of fallow years, The Cooish was re-launched in 2017 in Peel by Adrian Cain, Yn Greinneyder:The Cooish was really successful in promoting and raising the profile of Manx,’ said Adrian. ’But after a while I thought we were doing so much work promoting Manx language throughout the year that it seemed quite strange to say that we must do something in one particular week.
 So we left it for a while.In 2018, the Londeyr (Lantern) Award for people who have made new efforts to promote the everyday use of the Manx language was launched.
 The award is given recognition of the efforts of members of the community who have been seen to use and support the use of the Manx language on a daily basis.